 Let’s take a look at some of these now.

-What is the most widely spoken language in South America?
-That would be Spanish, with a whopping 210 million speakers.
+With more than 210 million speakers, Spanish reigns as the most spoken language in South America, accounting for nearly half the continent's population.
 That includes both those speaking Spanish as their first tongue and those who speak other languages but use Spanish to communicate when need be.

 Colombia is home to more Spanish speakers than any other South American country, at 47.2 million.
 That’s followed by Argentina, which is home to 43.5 million Spanish speakers, Venezuela, with 31.1 million, Peru (27.4 million) and Chile (18.1 million).